topfunplusnew/docker-registry-ui/CONTRIBUTING.md

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Docker Registry UI will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Superslash Docker Registry Center will generally not be accepted.

 ## Coding conventions